Cohen And Steers Etf Fundamentals

 =

-More About Beta | All Equity Analysis
+More About Price To Earning | All Equity Analysis

-Current Cohen Beta
+Current Cohen Price To Earning

 Competition

-Cohen And Steers Fundamental Drivers Relationships
+Cohen and Steers Fundamental Drivers Relationships

 Comparative valuation techniques use various fundamental indicators to help in determining Cohen's current stock value.
 Our valuation model uses many indicators to compare Cohen value to that of its competitors to determine the firm's financial worth.
 You can analyze the relationship between different fundamental ratios across Cohen competition to find correlations between indicators driving Cohen's intrinsic value.
 More Info.

-Cohen And Steers is rated number one ETF in beta as compared to similar ETFs.
-It is rated number one ETF in price to earning as compared to similar ETFs reporting about 32.85 of Price To Earning per Beta. .
+Cohen and Steers is regarded third largest ETF in price to earning as compared to similar ETFs.
+It is regarded fourth largest ETF in beta as compared to similar ETFs totaling about 0.03 of Beta per Price To Earning.
+The ratio of Price To Earning to Beta for Cohen and Steers is roughly 32.85 .
 Comparative valuation analysis is a catch-all model that can be used if you cannot value Cohen by discounting back its dividends or cash flows.
-This model doesn't attempt to find an intrinsic value for Cohen's Etf .
+This model doesn't attempt to find an intrinsic value for Cohen's Etf.
 Still, instead, it compares the stock's price multiples to a benchmark or nearest competition to determine if the stock is relatively undervalued or overvalued.
 The reason why the comparable model can be used in almost all circumstances is due to the vast number of multiples that can be utilized, such as the price-to-earnings (P/E), price-to-book (P/B), price-to-sales (P/S), price-to-cash flow (P/CF), and many others.
 The P/E ratio is the most commonly used of these ratios because it focuses on the Cohen's earnings, one of the primary drivers of an investment's value.

-Cohen Beta Peer Comparison
+Cohen Price To Earning Peer Comparison

 Stock peer comparison is one of the most widely used and accepted methods of equity analyses.
-It analyses Cohen's direct or indirect competition against its Beta to detect undervalued stocks with similar characteristics or determine the etfs which would be a good addition to a portfolio.
+It analyses Cohen's direct or indirect competition against its Price To Earning to detect undervalued stocks with similar characteristics or determine the etfs which would be a good addition to a portfolio.
 Peer analysis of Cohen could also be used in its relative valuation, which is a method of valuing Cohen by comparing valuation metrics of similar companies.

 Cohen Fundamentals